Practical Nursing Readmission

 All nursing courses must be taken within two years of the initial admission date to the Practical Nursing Program.

-The decision to allow a student to return to the nursing program following documentation of unsafe or unethical nursing practice resulting in clinical failure or withdrawal is made through collaboration between the dean, practical nursing (PN) director, course coordinator, and the clinical faculty member who evaluated the student as unsatisfactory.
+The decision to allow a student to return to the nursing program following documentation of unsafe or unethical nursing practice resulting in clinical failure or withdrawal is made through collaboration between the Dean, program director, course coordinator, and the clinical faculty member who evaluated the student as unsatisfactory.